lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 ## What does the CI for the regression line represent?

 The above explanation walked through the big idea of the OLS process - we estimate $\alpha$ and $\beta$ from the data to get the regression line.
+These estimates are our "best guesses" at these values, which we sometimes call "point estimates".
+As is often the case in statistics, there is some uncertainty around those estimates.
+This uncertainty is represented in classical statistics by confidence intervals, which are derived from standard errors, which in turn come from the sampling distribution.
+For Bayesians, the story is pretty similar - the uncertainty is represented by credible intervals, which summarize the posterior distribution.

-However, our estimates of alpha and beta are our "best guess" - as is often the case in statistics, there is some uncertainty around those estimates
+In either case, we're acknowledging that the point estimates $\hat{\beta}$ and $\hat{\sigma}$ leave a lot of information out.

-We are uncertain about \alpha and \beta, which leads to uncertainty about $\mathbb{E} [y \mid X]$
+This uncertainty about $\hat{\beta}$ and $\hat{\sigma}$ translates into some uncertainty about the regression line itself.

 ## Where does it come from?